Popular Bothell produce market threatened by plan to expand bus lane

 Karin Poage said if Sound Transit won’t pay for the remodel of the stand, one of the last reminders of Bothell’s farming days will be in jeopardy.

-“You’re not going to improve the region when you’re wipe what’s unique and full of character off the map.”
+“You’re not going to improve the region when you wipe what’s unique and full of character off the map.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.